PIReTship/bookdata-tools/README.md

 ## Copyright and Acknowledgements

-Copyright &copy; 2020 Boise State University.
+Copyright ⓒ 2020–2022 Boise State University.
 Distributed under the MIT License; see LICENSE.md.
 This material is based upon work supported by the National Science Foundation under Grant No. IIS 17-51278.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.